kstrauser/seshat/README.txt

 # License

-The standalone "seshat" broker bot uses the GPL-licensed xmpppy library, and is thus also distributed under the GPL (v3 or later).
+The standalone broker bot uses the GPL-licensed xmpppy library, and is thus also distributed under the GPL (v3 or later).

-The client library and SQLite backend is distributed under the terms of the BSD License.
+The client library and SQLite backend are distributed under the terms of the BSD License.

 The practical effect of the distinction is that you can use the Seshat